Link to Mission

 - Knowledge of effective not-for-profit governance practices

-Time Commitment - 4-8 hours per month for 2 years.
-Most meetings are conducted via tele/videoconferencing.
+Time Commitment is 5-10 hours per month for a 2 year term.
+Most meetings are conducted via videoconferencing.